A malaria vaccine studied in more than 15,000 African children has been found to reduce the number of cases of disease by 27 to 46 percent.

 Figuring out the vaccine's role in malaria prevention is "going to be a very tough question," Daily says.

 "Each country is going to have a pot of money and [is] going to have to decide how to spend it," she says.
 "Should it go to vaccine?
 Should it go to bed nets?
 Should it go to diagnosis?
 Should it go to community health workers?
 Each Minister of Health can decide if this is something they want to put their money toward."

 Glaxo has pledged to keep the cost of the vaccine low — no more than the cost of production plus a 5 percent profit that the company says it will devote to developing other vaccines against neglected diseases.
 Slaoui says RTS,S won't be pennies per dose.
 Most likely, it'll be a few dollars.

 RENEE MONTAGNE, HOST:

 And there's new information on a vaccine against one of the world's biggest health problems, malaria.
 It's the only malaria vaccine in large-scale human trials.
-The effect persists for as long as a year and a half and for some young children it cut the number of cases by half, which is progress, though most childhood vaccines provide at least 90 percent protection.
+The effect of the vaccine persists for as long as a year and a half and for some young children, it cut the number of cases by half - which is progress, though most childhood vaccines provide at least 90 percent protection.
 Still, as NPR's Richard Knox reports, experts say they are optimistic about the results.

 RICHARD KNOX, BYLINE: It's taken nearly 30 years and roughly half a billion dollars to get to this point - solid results from a study of more than 15,000 children across Africa with a vaccine called RTSS.
 The new data, presented today at a conference in South Africa, show the vaccine is what researchers consider modestly effective, although immunity decreases slightly over time.
 But the vaccine's developers emphasize that it still prevents a lot of cases.
 Dr. David Kaslow is with the PATH Malaria Vaccine Initiative, a study sponsor.